100stacks/100stacks.github.io/blog/webhooks.md

 2. Hubot sends command to GitHub
 3. GitHub validates it can receive commands from our registered Hubot client
 4. GitHub determines if it has a registered webhook for the command sent from our Hubot client
-5. If so, GitHub sends the command to our webhook server
+5. If so, GitHub sends the command to our Webhook server
 6. Webhook server verifies via HMAC hash that it can receive commands from our GitHub client
 7. Webhook server sends the command via Maestro API to Jenkins
 8. Jenkins queues up container build